 How do habitat, predators of parasites, host stage structure, and host diversity jointly drive epidemics of the devastating amphibian chytrid fungus?

-Synopsis: We are currently investigating how host resources and stage structure influence host population dynamics and in turn, how these processes modulate the evolution of parasite life history traits.
+Synopsis: Clay Cressler and I are investigating how host resources and stage structure influence host population dynamics and in turn, how these processes modulate the evolution of parasite life history traits.

 Hite J.L. and C.E.
 Cressler.
 Resource-driven changes to host population stability alter the evolution of virulence and transmission.
 In press.
 Philosophical Transactions of the Royal Society, B.